 Either a banana plug or the stripped end of a wire can be connected to the Chassis Ground binding post.
 The other end of the wire is then connected to earth ground.

-A black banana-plug to banana-plug lead has been provided with your Reference 3000.
-You may find it useful when making this earth ground connection.
+A black banana-plug-to-banana-plug lead is provided with your Reference 3000.
+You may find it useful when making this earth-ground connection.

 USB Port